Teeth Whitening Newtown, PA

 How long do teeth stay white after whitening?

 Porcelain and the majority of cosmetic bonding materials are resistant to conventional whitening methods.
-Your teeth won’t respond well to any whitening technique if you have porcelain veneers, dentures, crowns, dental implants, cosmetic bonding, or composite tooth-colored fillings.
+Your teeth won’t respond well to whitening techniques if you have porcelain veneers, dentures, crowns, dental implants, cosmetic bonding, or composite tooth-colored fillings.

 What should you not do after teeth whitening?

-After tooth whitening, we recommend that patients avoid drinking deeply colored beverages, and refrain from smoking or using tobacco products.
-These will quickly stain your teeth, and shorten the lifespan of your whitening treatment.
+After tooth whitening, we recommend patients avoid drinking deeply colored beverages and refrain from smoking or using tobacco products.
+These will quickly stain your teeth and shorten the lifespan of your whitening treatment.

 Brighten Your Smile Today

 Do you want to try tooth whitening treatment?
 Schedule a dental appointment with our professional team online.
-You can also call our Newtown, Pennsylvania dental office at 267-692-2394.
-Please let us know if you have any questions about your teeth whitening options and we will be glad to help you.
+Call our Newtown, Pennsylvania dental office at 267-692-2394.
+Please let us know if you have any questions about your teeth whitening options; we will gladly help you.